Biden’s plan to cancel Keystone pipeline signals a rocky start with Canada

 Miller cited Biden’s “Buy America” provisions and seemingly unending disputes over softwood lumber as other potential bilateral irritants.
 He said Canada will hope for cooperation on efforts to free two Canadians detained in China in apparent retaliation for Canada’s arrest of a Huawei executive wanted in the United States on fraud charges.

-Miller said that Canadian officials will be keen to avoid letting the Keystone decision “derail the whole relationship.”“This moment will mark a new chapter in the incredible relationship between our two countries,” he said.
+Miller said that Canadian officials will be keen to avoid letting the Keystone decision “derail the whole relationship.”
+“This moment will mark a new chapter in the incredible relationship between our two countries,” he said.

 Trudeau said he’s “really looking forward” to working with Biden administration.